Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

 \subsubsection{Results}

-Table \ref{tab:empirical_return_prediction} presents strong evidence for the matched filter hypothesis.
+Table~\ref{tab:empirical_return_prediction} presents strong evidence for the matched filter hypothesis.
 The key findings are:

 \textbf{Next-day returns ($R_{t+1}$)}: Market capitalization normalization achieves highly significant return predictability ($t = 9.65$, $p < 0.001$), while trading value normalization is only marginally significant ($t = 2.10$, $p = 0.036$).
 The average $R^2$ for MC (0.29\%) is twice that of TV (0.14\%).
-Critically, in the horse race regression, MC normalization \textit{strengthens} ($t = 10.99$) while TV normalization \textit{reverses sign} (coefficient becomes negative, $t = -6.81$).
-This sign reversal is the empirical signature of our theoretical prediction: TV normalization captures spurious correlation with turnover that reverses once the true signal ($S^{MC}$) is controlled for.
+Critically, in the horse race regression, MC normalization \textit{strengthens} ($t = 10.99$) while TV normalization \textit{reverses sign} (from positive univariate to negative in the horse race, $t = -6.81$)---a direct empirical manifestation of the Participation Rate Fallacy (Section~\ref{subsec:prf}).
+We develop this interpretation below.

-\textbf{Weekly returns ($R_{t+5}$)}: The pattern persists at the weekly horizon.
-MC normalization alone is not significant ($t = 0.16$), but in the horse race it becomes significant ($t = 3.12$) while TV's negative coefficient strengthens ($t = -6.81$).
-This suggests that at longer horizons, the offsetting effects in TV normalization obscure genuine predictability that MC normalization recovers.
+\textbf{Weekly returns ($R_{t+5}$)}: MC normalization alone is not significant ($t = 0.16$), but in the horse race it becomes significant ($t = 3.12$)---a classical suppressor pattern \citep{Tzelgov1991}.
+Including $S^{TV}$ absorbs the negative turnover contamination that offsets MC's positive informational signal in the univariate specification, unmasking the underlying predictability.
+Simultaneously, TV's negative coefficient strengthens ($t = -6.81$), suggesting that at weekly horizons the inverse-turnover component dominates, predicting negative returns through liquidity channels.
+For practitioners, combining $S^{MC}$ with $S^{TV}$ as a control is necessary to recover weekly-horizon predictability.